0cjs/sedoc/app/gitlab-runner.md

 There are two tokens discussed here:
 * The _registration token_ which is used only when creating a new runner on the GitLab server.
-  * Shared runners use the token from the `/admin/runners` page.
+  * Shared runners (usable by any projects) use the token from the `/admin/runners` page.
-  * Specific runner runners use the token from from project page under 'Settings', 'CI/CD Pipelines'.
+  * Runners created as locked to a specific project use the token from from project page under "Settings » CI/CD Pipelines."
-* The _(runner) token_ which identifies and authenticastes an existing runner on the GitLab server.
-For shared runners this is visible to admins on the GitLab server; for specific runners this appears to be visible to anybody with admin rights for a project using it.
+* The _(runner) token_ which identifies and authenticates an existing runner on the GitLab server.
+For shared runners this is visible to admins on the GitLab server; for project-specific runners this appears to be visible to anybody with admin rights for a project using it.

 #### Registration of a New Runner